Privacy

 Some personal data processed by us is special category data or criminal conviction data.

-More information about how we comply with data protection law (as set out in the UK GDPR and in DPA 2018) in relation to special category data is set out in the our Data Protection Policy.
+More information about how we comply with data protection law (as set out in the UK GDPR and in DPA 2018) in relation to special category data is set out in the GDC’s Data Protection Policy and Appropriate Policy Document.

 Period of retention